kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru-challenges.md

 #### Lessons Learnt:
 - I should have explored more solutions specific to my use case before committing to a particular library.
 I.e. `React` specific libraries instead of the most popular one.
-- Knowing that Masonry uses `JQuery`, I should have questioned its interoperability with `React` and researched some problems that might have arisen.
+- Knowing that Masonry uses `jQuery`, I should have questioned its interoperability with `React` and researched some problems that might have arisen.

 ---